Configuring the Administration Tool to Use Kerberos Authentication¶

 Use keytab: we discourage using it because this method is usually used by servers, not for regular users.
 You only need to enter the Principal if the keytab contains entries for several users.

 The first time you set up Kerberos, we recommend selecting the check box Activate Kerberos debug mode in case you run into any issues.
 Once Kerberos has been set up, disable this.

-To obtain the Kerberos debug messages with the update 20190903 or newer, in the installation of your administration tool - not in the Denodo server - open the file
+To obtain the Kerberos debug messages, in the installation of your administration tool - not in the Denodo server - open the file

 <DENODO_HOME>/conf/vdp-admin/log4j2.xmland add the following below the line